w4v3/hypercampus/docs/user_guide.md

 The _self-paced dropout_ option will make HyperCampus ask you if you already know a new item, and will repeatedly show it to you until you indicate that you got it right.

 For _show info file_, at the beginning of each review session, for every course you are about to learn new cards from, an _info file_ is shown.
 This is only available if the course was imported using a `.hcmd` or `.hczip` file, see below.
-Then, a section of the `.hcmd` file corresponding to the cards you are about to study is shown beforehand.
+Then, the `.hcmd` file that the cards you are about to study is from is shown beforehand.
+Note that HyperCampus can't currently scroll to the position of the card in the file.
+For this reason, I recommend either putting the lessons into different `.hcmd` files or putting a markdown table of contents at the beginning of it.

 ## Settings

 In the settings, you can choose which spaced repetition algorithm to use.
 Of course I recommend the native HyperCampus algorithm, but as it is still experimental, I will allow you to use [SM-2](#the-supermemo-2-algorithm), on which Anki is based, as well.
-Note that when changing the algorithm, it will take some time to adapt it to your data, depending on how long you have used the other algorithm.
+Note that while only one algorithm is responsible for scheduling the next review, both receive your grade and will update their parameters according to it.
 For this reason, changing the algorithm frequently is not encouraged.

 You can also set the _retention index_, which determines how much of the content learnt you want to keep in memory during any time.
 The default is 90%, meaning that the algorithms schedule cards such that you should be able to remember around 90% of the contents.
 Setting it higher is not recommended as it increases the workload without much benefit.
 If you are happy with a lower retention rate, you can set the retention index to let's say 80% to reduce workload.
 In fact, a lower retention rate leads to a much more effective acquisition; but this effect only works up to a retention index of 40%, after which the probability of recall is too low to allow memories to be acquired.